 Somatic Experiencing (SE)

-- Somatic Experiencing is a modality that starts with where the trauma is stored in the body, as opposed to traditional talk therapy which starts with cognition around the trauma.
-If you have tried traditional talk therapy before but didn’t receive the deep-level healing that you had hoped for, you might better benefit from the brain-body approach that somatic experiencing offers.
+Somatic Experiencing is a modality that starts with where the trauma is stored in the body, as opposed to traditional talk therapy which starts with cognition around the trauma.
 Healing from trauma must include a return to the body, and the research has shown that talk therapy alone is often insufficient when it comes to regulating the body's nervous system post-trauma.

-- Somatic Experiencing can help you increase your window of tolerance and move out of an activated stress response of fight, flight, freeze, or fawn.
-It can help you regulate your nervous system and increase your ability to emotionally regulate when triggers arise.
-Somatic Experiencing can also be a helpful treatment method for people struggling with severe body and brain dysregulation and high dissociation symptoms.
+Somatic Experiencing can help you increase your distress tolerance and move out of an activated stress response of fight, flight, freeze, or fawn.
+SE can help you regulate your nervous system and increase your ability to emotionally regulate when triggers arise.
+SE can also be a helpful treatment method for people struggling with severe body and brain dysregulation and high dissociation symptoms.

 Imago Relationship Therapy

-- Parts Work (also known as Internal Family Systems) is a trauma-informed and evidence-based approach used to treat PTSD, anxiety, depression, alcohol/substance abuse, eating disorders, dissociative disorders, and more.
-It is a non-pathologizing approach to therapy and believes everyone has the inner resources available for healing.
+Parts Work Therapy (also known as Internal Family Systems) is an evidence-based and non-pathologizing approach to trauma therapy.
+Parts Work Therapy believes everyone has the inner resources available for transformational healing.

-- Parts Work believes we all have an “inner world” made up of parts that hold emotions, perceptions, and belief systems that impact how we view ourselves and the world around us.
-Some of us may have a part that gets anxious in social situations or a part that drinks alcohol to numb the pain from a traumatic childhood.
+Parts Work Therapy understands we all have an “inner world” made up of parts that hold emotions, perceptions, and belief systems that impact how we view ourselves and the world around us.
+For example, some of us may have a part that gets anxious in social situations or a part that drinks alcohol to numb the pain from a traumatic childhood.

-- Parts Work believes there is a protective intention behind every part of yourself.
+Parts Work believes there is a protective intention behind every part of yourself.
 By exploring the motivation behind your thoughts and behaviors with curiosity and self-compassion, you can create a more integrated internal system.
-Parts work can help you experience greater emotional stability and increase your self-regulation skills.
-Furthermore, Parts Work is an excellent modality if you hope to heal your inner child and bring a sense of inner harmony and balance into your life.
+Parts work can help you experience greater emotional regulation and bring a sense of inner harmony and balance into your life.